What is START ALL About?

 - Receive your Maryville University student I.D.

-- Attend sessions to help you prepare for your first semester on campus
+- Attend sessions to help you prepare for your first year on campus

 Before You Attend START: